Medical and Dental Record Issues: Frequently Asked Questions

 Yes.
 The factors in the previous question on privacy, safety, and accessibility can also guide you on transferring records to an electronic format.
 Any protected health information (PHI) transferred or stored electronically must be encrypted.
 Back up computer data at regular intervals and store it offsite.

 Yes, best practice is to perform a backup every evening to the cloud or to a separate server stored in another physical location.
-Establish a schedule and periodically assess the backup function.
+Establish a schedule and periodically assess the backup function to help ensure compliance with federal and state requirements.
 All PHI stored electronically must be encrypted.
-If you use an application service provider—where your data is stored by the EHR vendor and you access it online—confirm that your contract includes terms that ensure your data will be available to you when you are ready to make arrangements for long-term storage.
+If you use an application service provider—where your data is stored by the EHR vendor and you access it online—confirm that your contract includes terms that guarantee your data will be available to you when you are ready to arrange for long-term storage or in connection with legal proceedings.

 Yes.
-Copies of other healthcare providers’ medical or dental records that are not directly related to your care, such as hospital records, can be purged because the originals will be maintained by the hospital.
-Keep records from other providers that are directly related to your care and are maintained as a regular part of your record for the same period of time that you retain your own records.
+Copies of other healthcare practitioners’ records that are not directly related to your care, such as hospital records, may be purged because the originals will be maintained by the hospital.
+Keep records from other practitioners that are directly related to your care and are maintained as a regular part of your record for the same period that you retain your own records.

 Yes.
 We suggest that you include the recommended retention time and access capability as part of your sales agreement.
 For more information, see The Doctors Company guide, Closing or Relocating a Healthcare Practice.

 Yes, with the same conditions for retention and accessibility that prevail in a sale.
-It is reasonable to alert the patients in your active/current caseload about your move to give them an opportunity to request a copy of their records.
+It is reasonable to alert the patients in your active/current caseload—through individual letters or emails, electronic notification in the patient portal, reference on your website, or an advertisement in a publication of general circulation in the community—about your move, in order to give them ample opportunity to request a copy of their records.

-No. The original is the property of the medical or dental professional.
-That individual has a duty to maintain the record.
-The patient should be given a copy, never the original.
+No. The original documentation is the property of the healthcare professional, who has a legal duty to maintain the record.
+The patient should be given a copy upon written request, preferably using a HIPAA-compliant authorization signed by the patient or their legal representative.
+The practitioner should never relinquish custody of the original record.

-The only time an active, original paper medical or dental record should be out of an office is when it is required to be present in a court of law.
+The only time an active, original paper patient record should be out of an office is when it is required to be present in a judicial proceeding or pursuant to a lawful court order.
 Any access to electronic records while away from the office must be through an encrypted, HIPAA-compliant format.

-You must first verify through your own records or from a death certificate that the patient has expired.
+You must first verify through your own records or from a certified death certificate issued by the appropriate public entity that the patient has expired.
 Then, ensure that the individual requesting the record is a qualified representative of the decedent’s estate (for example, the executor).
 The individual should provide a copy of an official document from the state as proof, and the record request should be in writing and signed by the individual acting as the estate’s qualified representative.
+Additionally, the person requesting the records should present proof of identity through a valid passport or government-issued REAL ID.

 For additional assistance, contact the Department of Patient Safety and Risk Management at patientsafety@thedoctors.com or (800) 421-2368.